New Webinar: Check out how PeaceHealth maintains word class email security with a vast supply chain and 19k caregivers. Register Now →

 But, individuals may also suffer from a damaged reputation or, at the very least, will be embarrassed.
 For example, the person who sent the misdirected email may be labeled careless and security leaders might be criticized for their lack of controls.
 This could lead to….

 Unfortunately, data breaches – even those caused by a simple mistake – often lead to job losses.
 It could be the Chief Information Security Officer, a line manager, or even the person who sent the misdirected email.
+Our Psychology of Human report found 1 in 4 people who made email mistakes at work subsequently lost their jobs.

 It goes to show that security really is about people.
 That’s why, at Tessian, we take a human-centric approach and, across three solutions, we prevent human error on email, including accidental data loss via misdirected emails.